VeronicaMaki-Marttunen/VeronicaMaki-Marttunen.github.io/blog.md

 Academia yesterday, today, tomorrow.

 ---
-"Academia is broken.
-What can we do?"
+Academia is broken.
+What can we do?
 ---

 PhD students and postdoctoral researchers are  the groups in academia that face the most significant psychological challenges.
 Anxiety, depression, and sleep disorders are prevalent according to recent surveys.